Kenyon Jones (basketball): College career

 Jones, from Beach High School, in Savannah, Georgia, signed with head coach Todd Bozeman at the University of California, Berkeley.
 Jones played three seasons for the Golden Bears, averaging 6.0 points and 3.0 rebounds per game as a junior in the 1997–98 season.

 Jones then transferred to the University of San Francisco for his senior season.
 There he averaged 16.5 points and was named West Coast Conference player of the year.

 Professional career

 After graduation, Jones played four seasons in the Greek top-tier level Greek Basket League, with Panionios, Panathinaikos, and Maroussi.
-He also played with the Russian club Dynamo Moscow, during the 2003-04 season.
+He also played with the Russian club Dynamo Moscow, during the 2003–04 season.
 Jones was invited to play with the Denver Nuggets NBA Summer League squad in 2005, but he did not make the team.

 National team career

-Jones was also a part of the senior Macedonian national basketball team.
+Jones was also a part of the senior North Macedonia national basketball team.